Mooring payments are due 4/15/17!

 The Port also supports heavy lift, hazardous and project cargo coastwise shipping moves.
 Over 400,00 tons of domestic aggregate bulk cargoes are transported by barge between New Bedford and the barrier islands off Massachusetts (Martha's Vineyard, Nantucket and Cuttyhunk) and Rhode island (Block Island).

-Call the HDC at (508) 961-3000 or email us at HDC@newbedfrod-ma.gov to learn how The Port of New Bedford can be a cost effective and reliable transport choice for your freight.
+Call the NBPA at (508) 961-3000 or email us at NBPA@newbedfrod-ma.gov to learn how The Port of New Bedford can be a cost effective and reliable transport choice for your freight.

 Learn more about America's Marine Highways